-Parameter Description fileflags Specifies a combination of the following values: Value Meaning VS_FF_DEBUG File contains debugging infor- mation or is compiled with de- bugging features enabled.
-VS_FF_INFOINFERRED File contains a dynamically created version-information re- source.
+Parameter Description C 13 ' 1 fileflags Specifies a combination of the following values: Value Meaning VS_FF_DEBUG File contains debugging information or is compiled with debugging features enabled.
+VS_FF_INFOINFERRED File contains a dynamically created version-information resource.
 Some of the blocks for the resource may be empty or incorrect.
-This value is not in- tended to be used in version- information resources created by using the VERSIONINFO statement.
+This value is not intended to be used in version-information resources created by using the VERSIONINFO statement.
 VS_FF_PATCHED File has been modified and is not identical to the original shipping file of the same ver- sion number.
 VS_FF_PRERELEASE File is a development version, not a commercially released product.
-VS_FF_PRIVATEBUILD File was not built using stan- dard release procedures.
-If this value is given, the String- FileInfo block must contain a PrivateBuild string.
-VS_FF_SPECIALBUILD File was built by the original company using standard re- lease procedures but is a varia- tion of the standard file of the same version number.
-If this value is given, the String- FileInfo block must contain a SpecialBuild string.
+VS_FF_PRIVATEBUILD File was not built using standard release procedures.
+If this value is given, the String-FileInfo block must contain a PrivateBuild string.
+VS_FF_SPECIALBUILD File was built by the original company using standard release procedures but is a variation of the standard file of the same version number.
+If this value is given, the String-FileInfo block must contain a SpecialBuild string. fileos Specifies one of the following values: Value Meaning VOS_UNKNOWN Operating system for which the file was designed is unknown to Windows.
+VOS_DOS File was designed for MS-DOS.